helm/charts/stable/prometheus/README.md

 If the value `sidecar.rules.enable` and/or `sidecar.alerts.enable` is set.
 A sidecar container is deployed in prometheus-server pod.
 This container watches all cluster config maps and looks for configmaps with labels definied in `sidecar.rules.label` and `sidecar.alerts.label`.
-If it finds a config map with mentioned label it will add the files defined in the configmaps to directories set in `sidecar.rules.directory`, `sidecar.alerts.directory` and reload prometheus config. <-#TODOOOOO:XXXX If the configmap gets updated or deleted the container will also update or remove the corresponding files from prometheus configuration.
+If it finds a config map with mentioned label it will add the files defined in the configmaps to directories set in `sidecar.rules.directory`, `sidecar.alerts.directory` and reload prometheus config.
+If the configmap gets updated or deleted the container will also update or remove the corresponding files from prometheus configuration.
-In order to be able to reload prometheus on configmap changes, you need to enable prometheus admin API endpoint with `server.enableAdminApi: true`.
 Please make sure that you set the same directories in prometheus configuration file.

 Simple example: